Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

 5. <a href = "https://me-ghana.github.io/Coin-Counting/#P5">Write calibration program body (optional)</a>
 6. <a href = "https://me-ghana.github.io/Coin-Counting/#P6">Write calibration program helper functions (optional)</a>
 7. <a href = "https://me-ghana.github.io/Coin-Counting/#P7">Write coin detection program helper functions</a>
-8. <a href = "https://me-ghana.github.io/Coin-Counting/#P9">Write coin detection program program body</a>
+8. <a href = "https://me-ghana.github.io/Coin-Counting/#P8">Write coin detection program program body</a>
 9. <a href = "https://me-ghana.github.io/Coin-Counting/#P9">Count coins using the calibration and coin detection programs!</a>

 The big picture is we will be creating two programs, a calibration program and a coin counting program.
 The calibration program will be run first and generate files with data about each coin type.
 The main program will then open these files and use this data to identify coin types, and finally to find the total value of all the coins.
 (Users can skip the calibration step, and write in the parameters manually in the coin counting program.)

 You can follow along by [downloading the code](https://github.com/Me-ghana/Coin-Counter) for both the calibration and counting program.
-If you run into any issues, scroll down to check out some <a href = "https://me-ghana.github.io/Coin-Counting/#PT">tourbleshooting tips!</a>
+If you run into any issues, scroll down to check out some <a href = "https://me-ghana.github.io/Coin-Counting/#PT">tourbleshooting tips!</a> If you want to skip ahead and see how this project turned out, check out the <a href = "https://me-ghana.github.io/Coin-Counting/#PTA">take-aways</a>.
 <div id = "P1"> </div>
 ### Step 1: Read in our image
 Step 1 is pretty simple if you are using the JeVois.
 If you want to learn more about the built-in JeVois functions, check out the helpful [JeVois Programming Tutorials](http://jevois.org/tutorials/ProgrammerTutorials.html).
 If you are using a different video stream, read in a single image and store it as "img".